Netanyahu weathers settlement showdown in parliament

 "This is a government of cowards," Aryeh Eldad, a legislator from the far-right National Union party, told reporters.

-Netanyahu had threatened to fire any member of his government who voted in favour of the legislation, and his ultra-nationalist foreign minister, Avigdor Lieberman, decided at the last minute not to back the bills.
+Netanyahu has threatened to fire any member of his government who voted in favour of the legislation, and his ultranationalist foreign minister, Avigdor Lieberman, decided at the last minute not to back the bills.

 Several cabinet ministers who supported the legislation stayed away from the Knesset session and avoided the vote.